-He began his professional singing career as a member of the Glyndebourne chorus and went on to make his international operatic debut with Marc Minkowski and Les Musiciens du Louvre as Harald in Wagner’s Die Feen at the Châtelet Theatre, Paris.
-Other performances with Minkowski included Le nozze di Figaro at the Aix en Provence Festival, in Baden Baden and Tokyo.
-His many operatic roles include Aeneas Dido and Aeneas, Demetrius A Midsummer Night’s Dream, Araspe Tolomeo, Melisso Alcina, Escamillo Carmen, Marco Gianni Schicchi and the Count Le nozze di Figaro.
+Neil began his professional singing career in the Glyndebourne Festival chorus and went on to make his international operatic debut with Marc Minkowski and Les Musiciens du Louvre in the role of Harald in Wagner’s Die Feen at the Châtelet Theatre, Paris.
+Other performances with Maestro Minkowski include Le nozze di Figaro at the Aix-en-Provence Festival, Baden Baden and Tokyo.
+His many operatic roles include Aeneas (Dido and Aeneas), Demetrius (A Midsummer Night’s Dream), Araspe (Tolomeo), Melisso (Alcina), Escamillo (Carmen), Marco (Gianni Schicchi) and Count Almaviva (Le nozze di Figaro).

-An accomplished concert performer, notable appearances include Messiah with the Orchestra of the Age of Enlightenment; Britten’s Cantata Misericordium at St John’s Smith Square, London; Mozart’s Requiem on tour throughout Portugal under the direction of Jaap ter Linden; and recitals at the Concertgebouw, Amsterdam.
+Neil continued his collaboration with Marc Minkowski and Les Musiciens du Louvre, appearing in major venues around Europe including the Salle Pleyel (Paris), Palais des Beaux-Arts (Brussels), the Barbican (London), and Grenoble as a soloist in Purcell’s Hail Bright Cecilia, which culminated in a critically acclaimed performance at the Salzburg Festival.
+An accomplished concert performer, Neil’s notable appearances include Handel’s Messiah with the Orchestra of the Age of Enlightenment, Britten’s Cantata Misericordium at St John’s Smith Square, London, Mozart’s Requiem, which was performed throughout Portugal under the direction of Jaap ter Linden, and recitals at the Concertgebouw in Amsterdam.

-In 2003 Neil began teaching fellow singers who sought his advice.
-His reputation as a voice teacher has grown so rapidly that he now devotes his time primarily to teaching.
-He has acquired a formidable list of students both from the UK and beyond, many of whom can be found performing in venues such as Covent Garden, the Metropolitan Opera, La Scala, Chicago Lyric Opera, Seattle Opera, Santa Fe Opera, Glyndebourne, Welsh National Opera, Opera North, Scottish Opera, Opera Australia, Polish National Opera, La Monnaie, Opéra National De Paris, Opéra Lille, Staatsoper Berlin and the Bregenz Festival.
+Alongside his performing career, in 2003 Neil began teaching fellow singers who sought his advice.
+He has since enjoyed a successful career as both a singer and a voice teacher, but his reputation as a voice teacher has grown so rapidly that he now devotes his time primarily to his teaching.
+Neil has acquired a formidable and important list of students both from the UK and abroad many of whom can be found performing on the world’s greatest stages including the Royal Opera House, Covent Garden, The Metropolitan Opera, La Scala, Chicago Lyric Opera, Seattle Opera, Santa Fe Opera, Glyndebourne Festival Opera, Welsh National Opera, Opera North, Opera Australia, Opera New Zealand.

 Brian is a graduate of the Royal College of Music where his teachers were Bernard Roberts and Maria Donska (piano) and Frederick Sharp and Lyndon van der Pump (singing).